yasumasaonoe/creak/baselines/README.md

 ### Evaluation
 #### Evaluate RoBERTa on CREAK Dev and contrast set
-To evaluate RoBERTa on CREAK, run this command in the root directory (`creak/`).
+To evaluate RoBERTa-large on CREAK, run this command in the root directory (`creak/`).
 ```
 CHECKPOINT="XXXX"
 DATA="creak"